- HOME

 If this is to satisfy court-ordered community service hours, we now have more requirements, including a form of the required information.
 This is due to a few bad apples trying to turn in used blankets, items that didn't fit our size requirements, and basically lying about what they did for the hours.
 We are also adding a new form for you to give us more details - your parole officer, etc. No hours will be given without this form being filled out.
 Once filled out, it will be sent to your PO for THEIR approval.
 You will be copied.

 Everyone can follow the instructions below.
 Only court-ordered community service people must fill out the form, not students.
+The student form is here, and optional.

 Dear volunteer,